-I’ve had a set of the Fyrlyt Nemesis 9000 driving lights now for about six months or so, and finally managed to use them extensively on a long drive back to Cairns from Kowanyama.
+After having a set of the FYRLYT Nemesis 9000 4WD driving lights for about six months or so, I finally managed to use them extensively on a long drive back to Cairns from Kowanyama, in the Gulf Country.

-My thoughts – wow!
-These are most definitely the best I have used so far.
+My thoughts: wow!
+These are most definitely the best 4WD driving lights I have used so far.

-The Fyrlyt’s, although also expensive, were very reasonable, and as at this point in time, provide the lighting solution I think I have been looking for.
+Although the FYRLYT Nemesis 9000 4WD driving lights were also expensive, at this point in time they provide the lighting solution I’ve been looking for.

 They aren’t a huge light for the output that they give, which allows plenty of airflow through the grill if that is a concern.

-The mounts for the lights are machined out of billet alloy by the looks of them, and they provide a snug and secure fit.
-Over the many miles and hours of corrugations and dodging wet season mud-holes on the Gulf Development Road during this trip, they didn’t move at all.
+The mounts for the lights are machined out of billet alloy by the looks of them and they provide a snug and secure fit.
+They didn’t move at all during the many miles and hours of corrugations and dodging wet season mud-holes on the Gulf Development Road during this trip.

-I had the lights fitted by the auto-electrical professionals at DC Tourers in Cairns, and the wiring is heavy duty to handle the draw of the 250W halogen Osram bulbs.
-If you are doing the install yourself, I’d suggest not cutting corners on wiring, or using a pre-existing wiring harness that isn’t to the Fyrlyt specs.
-Fyrlyt are very specific about this on their website as well.
+I had the lights fitted by the auto-electrical professionals at DC Tourers in Cairns.
+The heavy-duty wiring handles the draw of the 250W halogen Osram bulbs.
+If you are doing the install yourself, I wouldn’t cut corners on wiring or use a pre-existing wiring harness that isn’t to the FYRLYT specs.
+FYRLYT is very specific about this on its website as well.

-In doing the post-trip clean up of the Toyota, I did find four or five cracks in the lenses of the Fyrlyt’s that I could not explain.
-When I called Fyrlyt and spoke to Paul he instantly offered to replace them under warranty, which was a great response to what is most likely a materials defect.
+While doing the post-trip clean-up of the Toyota, I did find four or five cracks in the lenses of the FYRLYT lights that I could not explain.
+When I called FYRLYT and spoke to Paul, he instantly offered to replace them under warranty, which was a great response to what is most likely a material defect.

-The cracks look a lot like impact damage, however, we had not been showered with rocks by passing vehicles on this trip.
-In fact, due to the wet season, we may have passed a total of about 5 vehicles over the two days driving on dirt roads to get over to Kowanyama and back.
-The standard Toyota headlight covers suffered no damage at all, which also supports the view that there may be a materials quality issue.
+The cracks looked a lot like impact damage, but we hadn’t been showered with rocks by any passing vehicles on this trip.
+In fact, due to the wet season, we may have passed a total of about five vehicles over the two days driving on dirt roads to get over to Kowanyama and back.
+The standard Toyota headlight covers suffered no damage at all, which also supports the view that there may be a material quality issue.
 I’m not sure, but hats off to Paul for immediately rectifying the problem.

-The quantity and quality of light from these driving lights is however fantastic and it improves night drivability of the vehicle at night by a good margin of safety in my humble opinion.
-The service response to the issue of the cracks in the lens covers really only highlights what a great Australian company Fyrlyt is and how much they back their product.
+Regardless of the cracks, the light quantity and quality from these driving lights are fantastic.
+They improve night drivability of the vehicle by a good margin of safety in my humble opinion.
+The service response to the issue of the cracks in the lens covers also really highlights what a great Australian company FYRLYT is and how much they back their product.